-Harry Giles is from Orkney, Scotland, and is a poet, performer and general doer of things.
-He has lived on four islands, each larger than the last.
-He trained in Theatre Directing (MA with Merit, East 15 Acting School, 2010) and Sustainable Development (MA 1st Class, University of St Andrews, 2009) and his work generally happens in the crunchy places where performance and politics get muddled up.
+Harry Giles / Aitch is from Orkney, Scotland, and is a writer and performer.
+They have lived on four islands, each larger than the last.
+They trained in Theatre Directing (MA with Merit, East 15 Acting School, 2010) and Sustainable Development (MA 1st Class, University of St Andrews, 2009) and their work generally happens in the crunchy places where performance and politics get muddled up.

 As a performer, Harry has been featured in the SPILL National Platform, and programmed by festivals and venues including the Ovalhouse, Forest Fringe and Sprint.
-His performance lecture This is not a riot toured to Italy in 2012, and his one-to-one show What We Owe toured the European Imagine 2020 venues in 2013.
+Their performance lecture This is not a riot toured to Italy in 2012, and their one-to-one show What We Owe toured the European Imagine 2020 venues in 2013.
 What We Owe was listed in the Guardian’s “Best of the Edinburgh Fringe” round-up in the “But is it art section”.
 Their current touring show is Everything I Bought and How It Made Me Feel.

 As a poet, Harry has toured North America, given feature performances at venues from the Bowery Poetry Club to the Soho Theatre; hosted events at festivals from StAnza to Edinburgh’s Hogmanay, won multiple slams including the UK Student Slam (2008), the BBC Scotland Slam (2009), the Glasgow Slam (2010); and been published in journals including Magma, Gutter, PANK and New Writing Scotland.
-His pamphlets Visa Wedding (2012) and Oam were published by Stewed Rhubarb, and their full collection Tonguit was published by Freight Books.
-Sabotage Reviews said of Visa Wedding that it “seems to veer between an intellectual, formal severity and a desire to celebrate, a naughtiness that charms”, and also that it “feels a bit as if he’s lashed himself to the mast of anarchism”.
-He won the IdeasTap National Poetry Competition in 2012, and in 2014 was on the shortlist of 6 for the UK’s biggest poetry prize, the Edwin Morgan Poetry Award.
+Their pamphlets Visa Wedding (2012) and Oam were published by Stewed Rhubarb, and their full collection Tonguit was published by Freight Books.
+Sabotage Reviews said of Visa Wedding that it “seems to veer between an intellectual, formal severity and a desire to celebrate, a naughtiness that charms”, and also that it “feels a bit lashed to the mast of anarchism”.
+They won the IdeasTap National Poetry Competition in 2012, and in 2014 was on the shortlist of 6 for the UK’s biggest poetry prize, the Edwin Morgan Poetry Award.

 Harry has developed and delivered workshops for organisations including Keats House, People & Planet, and the Edinburgh International Science Festival.
-He’s designed participatory games for the Scottish Book Trust and Hatch Nottingham.
-He was artist-in-residence for Govanhill Baths in 2013, and with the Crichton Carbon Centre for Nil By Mouth in 2013-14.
+They’ve designed participatory games for the Scottish Book Trust and Hatch Nottingham.
+They were artist-in-residence for Govanhill Baths in 2013, and with the Crichton Carbon Centre for Nil By Mouth in 2013-14.

 In Edinburgh, Harry founded Inky Fingers, a nationally-funded spoken word events organisation, co-directs the quarterly performance art platform ANATOMY at Summerhall, and is part of the collective behind the Forest Café, Edinburgh’s open access arts space.

 Sometimes other things happen.
-He occasionally writes interactive fiction and sometimes appears as a rebel clown.
-He tweets too much.
-He gets enthusiastic about half the world and furious about the other half.
-His emails have too many exclamation marks in.
+They occasionally write interactive fiction and sometimes appears as a rebel clown.
+They tweet too much.
+They get enthusiastic about half the world and furious about the other half.
+Their emails have too many exclamation marks in.